case-prudolicce/case-prudolicce/README.md

 ### Assembly Bootloader

-In high school, I created an assembly bootloader project.
-This project showcased my problem-solving skills and knowledge of low-level programming concepts.
+In high school, I created an assembly bootloader project using a cross compiler and NASM 86_64x.
+This project showcased my problem-solving skills and knowledge of low-level programming concepts, as I learned the booting process of a computer from BIOS to OS while building it.
+While I no longer have the code or any reference to it due to its age and my lack of experience at the time, it remains a significant accomplishment in my journey as a programmer.

 ## Skills and Technologies